 Conflict of Interest:

 The author must acknowledge financial contributions and any possible conflict of interest under the heading 'Conflict of Interest'.
 Authors need to list the source(s) of funding for the research.
+In case of no conflict of interest it should also be declared in words.

-All individuals listed as authors must have devoted substantially to the conception, execution, analysis, or summarising of the work and are required to indicate their particular contribution.
+All individuals listed as authors must have devoted substantially to the conception, execution, analysis, or summarizing of the work and are required to indicate their particular contribution.
 Anyone (individual/company/institution) who has substantially contributed to studying important intellectual content or was involved in drafting or revising the manuscript must also be acknowledged.

 Guest or honorary authorship based solely on position (e.g., research supervisor, departmental head) is discouraged.